 Goal 1: Promote recycling and recovery of waste Objectives Targets Activities Timeframe Reduce the quantity of recyclable material going to landfill by encouraging community to venture into recycling activities. separation at source from households Implement sorting and collection of recyclables at source, e.g. kerbside recycling programmes.
 Via by- law amendment institute recycling Invite and facilitate small recyclers into program.
-Having a time frame will help the municipality in pushing and making sure that community comply.
-On- going The municipality to facilitate the establishment of Material Recovery Facilities (MRFs) where appropriate Diversion of waste to the landfill site Establish at least 8 buy back centres by partial conversion with the current garden refuse sites First build by June 2018 Investigate waste-to-energy options Gas-to-Energy Plant Investigate feasibility and implement measures to build gas-to-energy facility at Vondeling Landfill site.
-By June 2018 Recycle all garden waste Established composting facilities Encourage companies to establish composting facilities and make available waste for compost.
-Encourage people to refer their garden waste to composting facilities By June 2018 Practice zero garden refuse waste to Landfill site by 2020.
+By June 2026 The municipality to facilitate the establishment of Material Recovery Facilities (MRFs) where appropriate Diversion of waste to the landfill site Establish at least 5 buy back centres by partial conversion with the current garden refuse sites First build by June 2026 Investigate waste-to-energy options Gas-to-Energy Plant Investigate feasibility and implement measures to build gas-to-energy facility at Vondeling Landfill site.
+By June 2027 Recycle all garden waste Established composting facilities Encourage companies to establish composting facilities and make available waste for compost.
+Encourage people to refer their garden waste to composting facilities Practice zero garden refuse waste to Landfill site by 2020.
+By June 2026 Facilitate the establishment of electronic waste (e-waste) recycling 15% per quarter To propose e-waste recycling companies to start e-waste recycling in Makhado Area.
+June 2026

-Facilitate the establishment of electronic waste (e-waste) recycling 15% per quarter To propose e-waste recycling companies to start e- waste recycling in Makhado Area.
-June 2018 Investigate waste-to-energy options 15% per quarter Via council or the private sector or a partnership commence e-waste recycling With effect from January 2018
+Investigate waste-to-energy 15% per quarter Via council or the private sector or a partnership With effect from options commence e-waste recycling January 2025

 Goal 2: Ensure the effective and efficient delivery of waste services Objectives Targets Activities Timeframe Increase waste collection from 13606 to 121283 households 121283 Households Purchasing of additional refuse compactor trucks Development of more refuse drop off point in rural areas.
 Facilitate co-operatives to perform collection and recycling door-to-door once a week.
 Identify indigents that are not receiving waste collection services and extend service.
 Identify and compile a map or schedule of serviced and un-serviced areas within the municipality.
 Identify new developments in the municipal area.
-July 2018 Review current equipment and identify equipment that needs maintenance and/or replacement.
+July 2025 Review current equipment and identify equipment that needs maintenance and/or replacement.
 Develop an equipment maintenance and replacement plan and acquire funding for the implementation of this replacement plan.
-January 2018 Develop detailed organogram of waste management personnel in terms of the NEMWA requirements.
+January 2025 Develop detailed organogram of waste management personnel in terms of the NEMWA requirements.
 Fill vacant positions and establish positions required for proper waste management.
-June 2018
+June 2025

 Goal 3: Ensure that legislative tools are developed to deliver on the Waste Act and other applicable legislation Objectives Targets Activities Timeframe Report effectively onto South African Waste information System (SAWIS) Submission of monthly reports.
 Collect, sort, collate, analyse, interpret and report waste volumes to SAWIS.
 Keep proper records of waste quantities and types received at the waste management facilities.
 Provide information to LEDET.
-July 2017 Review waste management by- laws Ensure understanding of by-laws by all concerned Ensure each customer has a printed copy of by-laws.
-Proposed amendments commenced January 2018 April 2018 Review waste management policy Ensure understanding of by-laws by all concerned Ensure each customer has a printed copy of by-laws.
-Proposed amendments commenced January 2018 April 2018
+July 2024 Review waste management by- laws Ensure understanding of by-laws by all concerned Ensure each customer has a printed copy of by-laws.
+Proposed amendments commenced January 2019 April 2025 Review waste management policy Ensure understanding of by-laws by all concerned Ensure each customer has a printed copy of by-laws.
+Proposed amendments commenced January 2019 April 2025